-- We extend the classic IC and LT models to be topicaware.
-The propagation models we obtain are dubbed Topic-aware Independent Cascade (TIC) model and Topic-aware Linear Threshold (TLT) model.
-We show that the expected spread remains submodular for both models, thus the simple greedy algorithm provides a $(1 - 1/e - \phi)$ -approximation of the optimal solution. - We devise an expectation maximization (EM) approach for estimating the parameters of the TIC model. - Starting from a discussion on the limits of the TIC and TLT models, we introduce a new influence propagation model, dubbed AIR (Authoritativeness-Interest-Relevance).
-Instead of considering user-to-user influence, the proposed model focuses on user authoritativeness and interests in a topic, leading to a drastic reduction of the number of parameters of the model. - We devise a generalized expectation maximization (GEM) approach to learn the parameters that maximize the likelihood for the AIR model. - Our experiments on real-world social networks show that topic-aware influence propagation models outperform the traditional "topic-blind" IC model in predicting adoption of a specific item, thus in modeling real-world cascades. - The benefits of keeping in consideration the characteristics of the item being propagated, are confirmed by our experiments on influence maximization: topic-aware methods exhibit a consistent gain over state-of-the-art approach that just considers a generic item, ignoring its characteristics.
+- We extend the classic IC and LT models to be topic-aware.
+The propagation models we obtain are dubbed Topic-aware Independent Cascade (TIC) model and Topic-aware Linear Threshold (TLT) model. - For the problem of influence maximization, we show that the objective function to maximize, i.e., the expected spread, remains monotone and submodular for both TIC and TLT models.
+Thus the simple greedy algorithm provides a $(1 - 1/e - \phi)$ -approximation of the optimal solution.

-Although topic-wise social influence has been studied before, to the best of our knowledge we are the first to study it within the context of viral marketing and the influence maximization problem, as discussed in the next section.
+- We devise an expectation maximization (EM) approach for estimating the parameters of the TIC model. - Starting from a discussion on the limits of the TIC and TLT models, we introduce a new influence propagation model, dubbed AIR (Authoritativeness-Interest-Relevance).
+Instead of considering user-to-user influence, the proposed model focuses on user authoritativeness and interests in a topic, leading to a drastic reduction of the number of parameters of the model, with benefits in terms of reduced risk of over-fitting and reduced learning time. - We devise a generalized expectation maximization (GEM) approach to learn the parameters that maximize the likelihood for the AIR model. - Our experiments on real-world social networks show that topic-aware influence propagation models outperform the traditional "topic-blind" IC model in predicting adoption of a specific item, thus in modeling real-world cascades. - The benefits of keeping in consideration the characteristics of the item being propagated, are confirmed by our experiments on influence maximization: topic-aware methods exhibit a consistent gain over state-of-the-art approach that just considers a generic item, ignoring its characteristics.

-In Sec.
-III we introduce the TIC and TLT models, while Sec.
-IV is devoted to the AIR model.
-Sec.
-V reports our experimental analysis, while Sec.
-VI discusses future work.
+Although topic-wise social influence has been studied before, to the best of our knowledge we are the first to study it within the context of viral marketing and the influence maximization problem, and to propose topic-aware influence propagation models.1 The collocation of our contribution within the state of the art is discussed in details in the next section.
+In Section 3 we introduce the TIC and TLT models, while Section 4 is devoted to the AIR model.
+Section 5 reports our experimental analysis.
+Section 6 discusses future work and concludes the article.